Viva Las Vegas (1964)

 So, you can also subtract the time it takes for these numbers to play out; although I’ll concede that “subtracting” music from a King Movie is daft as that is what they are about.
 But my point is that there are many things going on in this movie besides story, if you can even call it a story.
 Director George Sidney has said that the script was written in eleven days.
 The film employs the “travelogue” technique of many of Presley’s films by showing many scenes of Las Vegas itself.
 Many of the hotel’s shows are displayed when Lucky looks for Rusty and Rusty provides commentary when she and Lucky tool around the area in a helicopter.
 All this must have pleased the Vegas Chamber of Commerce.
 This shouldn’t be a great movie but it is.
 And that all comes back to the chemistry between King and Rusty.
 She also had a codename that King and his court would refer to her by so that outsiders within earshot (Priscilla?) wouldn’t know who they were talking about – “Thumper”.
 Sigh.

 The movie suffers from a lot of dubbing.
 You can imagine that a lot of outside filming would have necessitated this due to wind and the noise of the city itself, the pool area, etc. The whole of the Las Vegas Grand Prix scene was filmed without sound and it was all looped later.
 And speaking of the race, it provides Viva Las Vegas with an unexpectedly high body count.
 At least two drivers must surely have succumbed considering the severity of their accidents and take a look again at the wreck Elmo Mancini gets in.
 His car rolls one-and-a-half times and then the roof of the passenger compartment is totally obliterated when another driver runs into it.
 I’m sorry but no one survives that.
 Later we see Elmo apparently unharmed!
 There is much rarity to this film.
 Remarkably, Elvis doesn’t fight anybody!
 Red West walks behind Elvis at a casino and King doesn’t turn around and clock him!
 Also, when Lucky performs “Viva Las Vegas”, it is presented in one, long, unedited shot, the only time this happened in any of Presley’s films.
-Lastly, the only time on film that we see Elvis as a newly-minted bridegroom is in Viva Las Vegas – the movie he made with Ann-Margret.
-Interesting.
+Lastly, here is one of only a very few times on film that we see Elvis playing a character who is married.

 Chemistry.
 It all comes back to the wonderful and unique chemistry between Elvis Presley and Ann-Margret.
 That – and a few other things – is what makes Viva Las Vegas one of the most enjoyable of all King Movies.